RPerottoni/Health_Insurance_Cross_Sell/README.md

 ### 3 - How many calls does the sales team need to make to contact 80% of customers interested in purchasing car insurance?
 **By doing 5076 calls, the sales team will make contact with 80% of the interested customers, resulting in a revenue of $6.776.460,00**

-# 5 - Next Steps
+# 8. Next steps to improve
 As this was the first cycle, there are improvements to be considered in order to achieve the best performance.
 - Work on feature engineering, creating new features that could better explain the phenomenon.
-- Work on fine tunning, focused on find the best parameter to improve the metric.
 - Get more data and re-training the ML model.
+- Try to use others ML Models.

-## 6 - Technologies ( Tecnologias )
+# 9 - Technologies

 [![Python](https://img.shields.io/badge/python-3670A0?style=for-the-badge&logo=python&logoColor=ffdd54)](https://www.python.org/)
 [![Jupyter Notebook](https://img.shields.io/badge/jupyter-%23FA0F00.svg?style=for-the-badge&logo=jupyter&logoColor=white)](https://jupyter.org/)